omigroup/omigroup/README.md

 🗓️[OMI Calendar](#calendar) | [OMI Website](https://omigroup.org)

-The Open Metaverse Interoperability Group is focused on bridging virtual worlds by designing and promoting protocols for identity, social graphs, inventory, and more.
-Our members include businesses and individuals working towards this common goal.
-Aside from technical work, OMI aims to create a community of artists, creators, developers, and other innovators to discuss and explore concepts surrounding the design and development of virtual worlds.
+The Open Metaverse Interoperability Group is focused on bridging cultures, interests, technical and organisational areas as it concerns the metaverse.

+We bolster the community-building projects that seek to define and build the metaverse (or related things) as an open and interoperable entity.
+Whatever the metaverse means to you, you are welcome here.

 ## OMI Core Values